 - Kissing or PDA is considered highly inappropriate and frowned upon in Nepal.

 - There is no minimum suggested tip at restaurants, cafés, or pubs.
 While it isn’t mandatory or a part of everyday routine for locals, it’s certainly respected and appreciated.

 - Travel insurance helps you fund your medical treatments, take care of your belongings, and rescue operations chiefly during high altitude trekking.
 So make sure you have one before the adventure.

 - AMS (Acute Mountain Sickness) is a common health issue.
 If you are a beginner or have limited experience, you should take the time to acclimatize to the conditions.
 Make sure to pack some Diamox (Acetazolamide) before your trip and start the medications as per the instructions from guides.

-Before we wrap up the article, here are some of the important FAQs about trekking in Annapurna Base Camp in January.
+Before we wrap up the article, here are some of the important FAQs about Annapurna Base Camp trek in January.